smenon/dynamicTopoFvMesh/ReadMe.txt

     University of Massachusetts Amherst

 Disclaimer
-    This offering is not approved or endorsed by SGI or OpenCFD Ltd, the producer of the OpenFOAM software and owner of the OpenFOAM and OpenCFD trade marks.
+    This offering is not approved or endorsed by ESI or OpenCFD Ltd, the producer of the OpenFOAM software and owner of the OpenFOAM and OpenCFD trade marks.